 Centennials' financial future and their economic impact

-First, centennials will start entering the labour market in sizeable numbers during the mid-2020s and will enter their prime income-generating years by the 2030s.
+First, centennials will start entering the labor market in sizeable numbers during the mid-2020s and will enter their prime income-generating years by the 2030s.
 This means that centennials' consumption-based contribution to the economy will only become significant after 2025.
 Until then, their value will largely be limited to retailers of cheap consumer goods, and they only possess indirect influence on total household spending by influencing the buying decisions of their Gen X parents.

 That said, even after 2025, centennials economic impact may continue to be stunted for quite some time.
-As discussed in our Future of Work series, 47 per cent of today's jobs are vulnerable to machine/computer automation within the next few decades.
+As discussed in our Future of Work series, 47 percent of today's jobs are vulnerable to machine/computer automation within the next few decades.
 That means that as the world's total population increases, the total number of jobs available is set to shrink.
 And with the millennial generation being of equal size and relatively equal digital fluency to centennials, tomorrow's remaining jobs will likely be consumed by millennials with their decades longer stretch of active employment years and experience.

 The last factor we’ll mention is that centennials have a strong tendency to be frugal with their money.
-57 per cent would rather save than spend.
+57 percent would rather save than spend.
 Should this trait carry over into centennial adulthood, it could have a dampening (albeit stabilizing) impact on the economy between 2030 to 2050.

 Given all these factors, it may be easy to write off centennials entirely, but as you’ll see below, they could hold the key to saving our future economy.

 Similar to the millennials before them, the size of the centennial cohort as a loosely defined voting block (up to two billion strong by 2020) means that they will have enormous influence over future elections and politics in general.
 Their strong socially liberal tendencies will also see them heavily supporting equal rights for all minorities, as well as liberal policies toward immigration laws and universal healthcare.